X2 Student Visa

 1. Your passport with a validity period of more than 6 months and two blank visa pages.

 2. Proof of residence within the consular jurisdiction.
 You may submit a driver's license, state ID, utility bill (water, electricity, gas, internet), or bank statement.
-For minors, submit the parents' documents.
+If the minor is unable to provide these items, please submit the parents' documents.

 3. Your admissions notice.
 CLI will send this to you for your visa application process.